openid/fapi/fapi-2_0-attacker-model.md

 As the updates to the attacker model were made to align with the formal analysis, the analysis results are still valid for the updated attacker model.

+# Security Considerations

+There are no specific security considerations in this document.
+We expect it to be read in conjunction with the [@?securityprofile] which has specific security considerations.

 # Acknowledgements

 This document was developed by the OpenID FAPI Working Group.